httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 : {{Section 5.6.4 of HTTP}} allows backslash-escaping most characters in quoted strings, whereas Structured Field Strings only escape "\\" and DQUOTE.
 Compatibility can be improved by unescaping other characters before parsing.

 Token limitations:
 : In Structured Fields, tokens are required to begin with an alphabetic character or "\*", whereas HTTP tokens allow a wider range of characters.
 This prevents use of mapped values that begin with one of these characters.
-For example, media types, field names, methods, range-units, character and transfer codings that begin with a number or special character other than "*" might be valid HTTP protocol elements, but will not be able to be parsed as Structured Field Tokens.
+For example, media types, field names, methods, range-units, character and transfer codings that begin with a number or special character other than "*" might be valid HTTP protocol elements, but will not be able to be represented as Structured Field Tokens.

 Integer limitations:
 : Structured Fields Integers can have at most 15 digits; larger values will not be able to be represented in them.